Focus on Literacy

 3. To track the speaker/s (listening)

 There are also 40 minutes of reading time each day during DEAR (Drop Everything And Read) sessions.
 During these sessions, Advisors, as teachers of reading, support students in their reading through a variety of activities including reading in silence, discussing their reading with peers and completing book reviews.
-Advisors are also required to model reading aloud and reading in silence, facilitate class discussion, check reading logs and assess students' reading against DEAR standards.
-Interventions are provided for students based on their DEAR standards data.
+Advisors model reading aloud and reading in silence, facilitate class discussion, check reading logs and assess students' reading against DEAR standards.
+Interventions are provided for students based on their reading ages.